The Ends of the Earth: Take a Trip to Tierra del Fuego

 On a weekend stay at the Malvinas Hosteria, a much quieter hotel one block west of San Martin, also $20 a night with a breakfast buffet and excellent rooms and facilities.
 If you want to splurge spend $50-$65 and stay at Tolkeyen, 5 kilometers from town (taxis are cheap), right on the Beagle Channel, with a fabulous restaurant specializing in lamb and views to croak for.

-For eats in town easy choices in the $5 range abound, except for vegetarians.
-There are, however, two excellent supermarkets where you can pick up your fruit and veggie preferences, El Norte and La Anonima.
+For eats in town there are easy choices in the $5 range.
+There are two excellent supermarkets where you can pick up your fruit and veggie preferences, El Norte and La Anonima.

-The only decent travel agency in Ushuaia for booking last-minute fares to Antarctica is Tourismo de Campo at 25 Mayo 76.
-Email email@example.com and say hi to Silvia, who will get you the best fare available.
-Internet cafes line both sides of the main street in Ushuaia.
+The only decent travel agency in Ushuaia for booking last-minute fares to Antarctica is Tourismo de Campo and say hi to Silvia, who will get you the best fare available.
+Internet cafes are available on the main street in Ushuaia.

 Across the Beagle Channel from Ushuaia lies the true end of the end, Puerto Williams, Chile.
 But since like most neighbors Chile and Argentina don’t speak to each other much less allow visits, so you can’t get there from Ushuaia.
 Puerto Williams is accessible by tour from Punta Arenas, Chile.